-1.1 Find logical formulas to express the following textual requirements:

-- a) In the initial state, the door is closed, the door counter is 0 and the laser is in state passive. - b) Being in the state on, the subsequent state of the laser has to be active.
-The same applies to the states off and passive. - c) The laser state-change from off to passive takes at most X time units. - d) If the laser is not in the state passive, the room has to be empty. - e) The laser has to be in the state passive, if the room is not empty or the door is open.
+- ${f 1.1}$ Find logical formulae to express the following textual requirements: - a) In the initial state the door is closed, the counter is 0 and the laser is in the passive state. - b) Whenever the laser is in the state on, it's subsequent state has to be active.
+The same applies to the states off and passive. - c) The change of laser state from off to passive takes at most X time units. - d) If the laser is not in the state passive, the room has to be empty and the door has to be locked. - e) The laser has to be in the state passive, if the room is not empty or the door is open.